 Take notes of everything that’s discussed, because you’ll want to refer to them later.
-Get the consent of the person that you’re meeting with first, and reassure them that you’re only making notes for your own reference, and that they are completely confidential.
+Get the consent of the person that you’re meeting with first, and reassure them that the notes are completely confidential, and only used for your own reference.
 I usually start every meeting by showing the other person my notes from last time, to make sure we’re on the same page.

 Give yourself 10 minutes before each of your one-on-ones to prepare yourself.
 Think about what you want to say.
 Remind yourself what each person has been working on recently.
 Go over your notes from the last meeting and make sure you’ve done everything you said you would.
 If you haven’t, well, you’ve got 10 minutes to think of some good excuses.